 The TAP is:

-- Available to school-leavers from outer regional or remote areas who:
+- Available to school-leavers from inner regional, outer regional or remote areas who:

-- Relocate more than 90 minutes from their home
+- Relocate to undertake study more than 90 minutes by public transport from their home

-- Undertake full-time, higher-level tertiary education (Certificate IV and above).
+- Undertake full-time (at least 75 per cent of a full-time course load), higher-level tertiary education (Certificate IV and above).

 Regional Education Commissioner